 But those mentions didn’t happen magically.
 We did a lot of manual, PR-style outreach, pitching various angles to the big, authoritative blogs in our industry.
 This led to coverage and mentions on sites like Marketing Profs and Copyblogger.

-We published a detailed post that describes how we created and promoted the survey.
+We published a detailed post that describes how we created and promoted our original research.
 Here’s the short version:

 Create a list of survey questions, designed to discover a statistic that is new and supports your marketing message.